Alhorines Valley: History

-Solar power project
+Solar power plant

 A solar thermal power plant project was formally launched in November 2006 in the valley.

-It was due to come into operation in September 2013 beside the Villena prison at the southern end of the valley in the Villena municipality.
+It came into operation in September 2013 beside the Villena prison at the southern end of the valley in the Villena municipality.

 The plant covers 230 ha and is located between the A-31, N-344 and CV-656 roads.

 Heat is focused by parabolic mirrors onto a central tower, and used to drive steam turbines.

 The plant's installed capacity is 50 MW with an annual output of 110,000 MWh.

 This provides power to 40,000–50,000 people, and replaces emission into the atmosphere of about 40,000 tons of CO2 each year.

 The project involved an investment of 240 million euros, and was expected to generate 750 new jobs, 300 directly and 450 indirectly.

 The environmental impact assessment for the power plant was approved before all the official objections had been addressed.

 The question of water use does not seem to have been raised.

 The plant would consume about 375000 m3 annually.

 There were conflicts between the company building the power plant and the Salvatierra collective of Villena, but they seemed to have ended with the draft environmental plan developed by Enestar.
 This included rehabilitating the old Ermita-Casa Conejo and providing an educational facility to provide information on renewable energy and the environment.
 Four nature routes would also be established.